MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/troubleshooting-startup-issues.md

     errorMessage: Script error
     ```

-If you experience one of the issues that's described in this section, check out the common errors matrix, below, and then try Resolution 1, Resolution 2, or Resolution 3 to resolve the problem.
+If you experience one of the issues that's described in this section, check out the common errors matrix later, and then try one of the resolutions listed later to resolve the problem.

 ## Common error matrix